 The 2012 Updating and Screening Assessment considers all new monitoring data and assesses the data against the Air Quality Strategy objectives.
 The need for Detailed Assessment for Nitrogen Dioxide at Shenley Road is confirmed.

 An action plan report is produced once an AQMA has been declared.
 This document is a report on the progress Hertsmere Borough Council has made on the 2003 Action Plan.

 The new monitoring data has not identified an immediate need to proceed to any further Detailed Assessments.
 It recommends that an outstanding Detailed Assessment is carried out for Shenley Road and Bushey High Street.

 Detailed Assessment for Shenley Road and Bushey High Street

 as advised in Hertsmere USA 2012 report.
 The detailed assessment advises that Shenley Road is to be declared as an Air Quality Management Area.
 The report advises that Bushey High Street at the present time does not have to be declared.

 The 2015 Updating and Screening Assessment considers all new monitoring data and assesses the data against the Air Quality Strategy objectives.

 The latest air quality reports for our borough are in the process of being compiled and will be sent to DEFRA for approval, before being published on our website.
-Hertsmere Borough Council are planning to have all the ASR reports completed by the end of the year, depending on a number of factors which includes DEFRA’s approval.
+Hertsmere Borough Council are planning to have all the ASR reports completed by 31 December 2021, depending on a number of factors which includes DEFRA’s approval.
 We would therefore advise you to keep referring back to our website for the latest reports as they become available.
 Apologies for any inconvenience this may cause you in the meantime.

-If you need further information regarding Air Quality in Hertsmere Borough Council please contact Sarah Hoggett, Senior Environmental Health Officer on 020 8207 2277 or email firstname.lastname@example.org
+If you need further information regarding air quality please contact Sarah Hoggett, Senior Environmental Health Officer on 020 8207 2277 or email firstname.lastname@example.org